omarathon/tabula/README.markdown

 You need an HTTPS vhost for SSO so if you're only going to set up one vhost, it should be the HTTPS one.
-The include files reference a map to get the port to use, so you may need to define yours with two lines such as
+The include files reference a map to get the port to use, so you may need to define yours with three lines such as

+    RewriteMap api txt:/etc/apache2/tabulaport.txt
     RewriteMap proxy txt:/etc/apache2/tabulaport.txt
     RewriteMap scheduler txt:/etc/apache2/tabulaport.txt